-In order to coordinate with an event so very dear to Dad’s heart, we are holding his memorial services in connection with The Women’s March of Courage, which will precede the Celebration service.
+In order to coordinate with an event so very dear to Dad’s heart, the Celebration service was held in connection with The Women’s March of Courage.

 He would love it!
 A Celebration of Life, and action!

 More pictures and details coming soon – in the meantime enjoy some video snippets of the Second Line Social Aid and Pleasure Society Brass Band who played at the march, and before and after the Celebration of Life.

 After the Women’s March of Courage, the Second Line Social Aid and Pleasure Society Brass Band on the steps of Cathedral Church of St. Paul

 Second Line Social Aid and Pleasure Society Brass Band entering the Cathedral Church of St. Paul

 Second Line Social Aid and Pleasure Society Brass Band leading the Celebration attendees to the reception after the service.

 Following the near lynching of Garrison, despite threat to their own lives, members of the Boston Female Anti-Slavery Society courageously marched down Washington St., through the angry anti-abolitionist mob.

 Black and white, arm in arm, women, resolute.